int8/VAE_tensorflow/README.md

   --input-height        Height of input images
 ```

 the most important detail here is format of input data.
-Input is expected to be HDF5 file containing dataset that is 4 dimensional tensor of dimensions:
+Input is expected to be HDF5 file containing dataset that is 4 dimensional tensor of size:
 ```
 nr_of_objects x width x height x 3
 ```